 It is impossible to see an inverted Matterhorn in Schwarzsee because of its deep location.
 However, Schwarzsee has a chapel by its shores that’s often reflected on its calm surface.
 This chapel is called “Maria zum Schnee,” and Matterhorn climbers come here after a successful climb to thank God for a safe hike and legendary experience.

 The best view of Schwarzsee is along the Matterhorn Glacier Trail, located south of the lake.
-In calm and pleasant weather, you shall see Maria zum Schnee reflected in Schwarzsee as well as the peaks Zinalrothorn, Wellenkuppe, and Ober Gabelhorn.
+In calm and pleasant weather, you shall see Maria zum Schnee reflected in Schwarzsee and the peaks Zinalrothorn, Wellenkuppe, and Ober Gabelhorn.

 When to visit Schwarzsee